stat6250-s17/course-questions-wiki/week-06/README.md

 - Question (yzhu12-stat6250): Why there is no end-of-file condition when you use direct access?
 - Question (meisenbach-stat6250): When would you use this one-to-one merging?
 - Answer (meisenbach-stat6250): When the observations in both datasets are in the same order and the columns are different.
+- Question (aoneill2-stat6250): For a one-to-one match, how many set statements are needed?
+- Answer (aoneill2-stat6250): A one-to-one match requires two set statements to input the two files.